 Once Scratch Live is installed, any additional hardware that is connected will be recognized and the drivers will be automatically installed.

 Starting the Software

 Close all other programs on your Mac or PC.

-When you load Scratch Live for the first time, you will see this screen.
+When you load Scratch Live for the first time, you will see the screen shown above.